Tax Season has arrived at West Point, what you should know before you arrive

 West Point has seen a great deal of change in the past year.
 The West Point Tax Center will also include some much needed renovations.
 One of the biggest changes will be the location of the center.

 The West Point Tax Center is currently operating on the fourth floor of Building 606.
-Hours of operation will be from 8 a.m.-4 p.m., Monday through Friday.
+Hours of operations are 8 a.m.-4 p.m., Monday through Friday.

 Additionally, instead of scheduling appointments, all patrons (except for cadet candidates) will come in person to pick up paperwork to complete.

-This paperwork will be available in Building 606 in the hallway outside of regular hours of operation for those who need this flexibility.
+This paperwork will be available in Building 606 in the hallway outside of regular hours of operations for those who need this flexibility.

 After filling out the forms, patrons will meet with a tax preparer, who will review the paperwork for completeness before accepting it.